Ponnani Assembly constituency

 Ponnani State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Ponnani Lok Sabha constituency.
 Ponnani Assembly constituency is located right in the middle of the Kerala coast.
-As of the 2021 Assembly elections, the current MLA is P. Nandakumar of CPI(M).
+As of the 2026 Assembly elections, the current MLA is K. P. Noushad Ali of INC.

 Local self-governed segments

 Ponnani Assembly constituency is composed of the following local self-governed segments: